-The end then of Learning is to repair the ruines of our first Parents by regaining to know God aright, and out of that knowledge to love him, to imitate him, to be like him, as we may the neerest by possessing our souls of true vertue, which being united to the heavenly grace of faith makes up the highest perfection.— John Milton (1608-1674), Of Education, 1644
+“The end then of Learning is to repair the ruines of our first Parents by regaining to know God aright, and out of that knowledge to love him, to imitate him, to be like him, as we may the nearest by possessing our souls of true vertue, which being united to the heavenly grace of faith makes up the highest perfection.
+“John Milton, Of Education, 16442

 One Sacred Moment

-The process and dynamic of educating a person are far more than a mere act of transfer of information.
-Education is a nexus in which the spirit of the educator moves past the boundaries of self-protection and self-interest to bring about an expansion of the student’s humanity.
-Therefore I believe that the classroom is a sort of sanctuary in which this holy activity takes place, whether it is educating for science, the arts, the professions, or theology.
+Education is a sacred moment in which a method, means, and goal captures and, in some way, transforms both student and teacher.
+While concerned with the subject material, subject to quantitative measurement, the event I highly relational, personal, and dialogical.
+The successful teaching and learning event unlocks and unleashes the heart and mind for the glory of God, the blessing of humanity, and the healing of creation.
+The process and dynamic of educating a person include much more than a mere act of transfer of information.
+Education is a nexus in which the educator’s spirit moves past the boundaries of self-protection and self-interest to expand the student’s humanity.
+Therefore, I believe that the classroom is a sanctuary where this holy activity occurs, whether it is educating for science, the arts, the professions, or theology.

 A Dialogical Method